Mojang/minecraft-debugger/README.md

 ### Debugging with Minecraft Bedrock Dedicated Server

 The procedure for debugging with Bedrock Dedicated Server is a little different.
 When debugging with Bedrock Dedicated Server, Bedrock Dedicated Server (not Visual Studio Code) will listen for debug connections initiated from Visual Studio Code.
-You'll want to start by installing the Minecraft Bedrock Edition Debugger for Visual Studio Code as described above.
+You'll want to start by installing the Minecraft Bedrock Debugger for Visual Studio Code as described above.

 #### Configure your Bedrock Dedicated Server